Is your Pit Boss showing an error code?

 What Are Pit Boss Error Codes?

-If you currently own a Pit Boss you would know that they’re reliable, easy to use, and are of excellent quality.
+If you currently own a Pit Boss you would know that they’re reliable and easy to use.

 We’ll go over some of the most common error messages that may appear on your Pit Boss pellet smoker in this article.